Memorial Day: A Day for Remebrance

 This program allows disabled veterans to create artificial poppies to be sold Memorial Day weekend.

 How Can We Celebrate Memorial Day?

-Before we fire up the grills, take that camping trip, or go on a shopping spree, let’s take a moment to pause and thank those who fought for our freedom.
-To think about their families left behind.
-To think about how their sacrifice allows us the freedoms we take for granted today.
+Before we fire up the grills, take that camping trip, or go on a shopping spree, let’s take a moment to pause and thank those who fought for our freedom…to think about their families left behind…and how their sacrifice allows us the freedoms we take for granted today.

 God Bless America

 In our torn society, it’s easy to cast blame and let hate fill our souls.
 During Memorial Day, let’s set aside our differences and take a moment to remember why we love our great Nation.
 Let’s put ourselves in the shoes of the families left behind.

 Let’s remember what it’s like to love our country and each other.